title: Contents API Overview

 ### Any URL, on demand

 Pass up to 10 URLs in a single request.
-The API crawls each one in parallel and returns the content.
+The API crawls them all in parallel and returns the content.
 No need to manage a headless browser or deal with raw HTML yourself.

 ### LLM-ready Markdown